YakupPayan4578/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - **Avoiding Mechanical Resonance**: Systems such as engines, airplanes, and ships are specially designed to **minimize vibrations caused by resonance**.

 ### **Summary:**
-Resonance occurs when an external force is applied at a frequency equal to or very close to a system's natural frequency, causing **maximum amplitude oscillations**, which is crucial in engineering to either **prevent unwanted excessive vibrations or facilitate efficient energy transfer**.
+- **Resonance causes a system to undergo large oscillations when an external force interacts with the system at a frequency close to its natural frequency.**

+- **This leads to energy accumulation, resulting in an increase in the amplitude of the oscillations.**

 ![alt text](ezgif-256a5f531c224a.gif)